Piptograph/-Vinceops-cloud-/README.md

 > Production-grade AWS cloud infrastructure for a fintech startup -
 > designed, built, and documented by a sole cloud security engineer.

+## The scenario
+VinceOps is a fintech startup needing secure cloud infrastructure from scratch.

 ## The engineering challenge
 VinceOps required a secure, scalable, fully automated cloud infrastructure built from zero.
 Every architectural decision